 Here on this site, we have avoided narrow definitions of perspective.
 For example, we sidestep the common tendency to assign perspective to be a series of techniques focussed on depicting depth through illusory effects produced by various means within pictures.
-Hence we do not place unnecessary emphasis on so-called linear perspective and related methods etc.
+Hence we do not place exaggerated emphasis on so-called Linear Perspective and related methods etc.

-Rather than attempt to produce a detailed monograph on the history of perspective, below we detail a sampling of major events, theories, discoveries, and inventions that relate (in any way) to perspective from throughout time.
+Rather than attempt to produce a detailed monograph on the history of perspective (see History page), we detail below a sampling of major events, theories, discoveries, and inventions that relate (in any way) to perspective from throughout time.

-33,000 – 1000 PC – Early Star Chart – German researcher Dr Michael Rappenglueck, of the University of Munich, has suggested that a drawing on the wall of the Lascaux Caves in France could be a graphical representation of the Pleiades cluster of stars.
+33,000 PC (Pre-history) – Early Star Chart – German researcher Dr Michael Rappenglueck, of the University of Munich, has suggested that a drawing on the wall of the Lascaux Caves in France could be a graphical representation of the Pleiades cluster of stars.

 15,000 PC (Pre-history) – Proto-perspective effect(s) – Cave paintings of animals show understanding of proto-perspectival effects, such as projected outline, varying scale with distance, and even a suggestion of relief (three-dimensional effects) by means of light and shade.